martianvenusian/YOLOV4_object_detection/README.md

 $pip install tensorflow-2.0.0
 ```

-Go ahead and verify that TensorFlow is installed in your my_environment_name virtual environment:
+Go ahead and verify that TensorFlow is installed in your yolo_object_detection virtual environment:

 ```
 $ python